mjishnu/pypdl/README.md

 ##### Methods

 - `result(timeout=None)`: Retrieves the result of the Future object and shuts down the executor.
-Returns the result of the Future object.
+If the download was successful, it returns a `FileValidator` object; otherwise, it returns `None`.

 ## License